Las Vegas’ Project Neon nears end, I-15 lanes to reopen

 One lane of a new ramp from southbound U.S. Highway 95 to southbound I-15 is expected to open Nov.
 21, with a second lane scheduled to open by mid-December, Illia said.

 Project Neon is expected to finish next year, Illia said.
-Plans next year include widening Charleston Boulevard, completing freeway ramps and building a bridge over railroad tracks to connect Industrial Road to Grand Central Parkway, he said.
+Plans next year include widening of Charleston Boulevard, completion of freeway ramps and construction of a bridge over railroad tracks to connect Industrial Road to Grand Central Parkway, he said.

 Contact Mike Shoro at mshoro@reviewjournal.com or 702-387-5290.
 Follow @mike_shoro on Twitter.36.171602, -115.157601